Last Updated on June 16, 2023 by Tim Wells

-Many of the big-box stores that used to fight each other for our business have closed their doors forever.
-Worse yet, websites like BFAds aren’t scanning sale ads so now we have to get them from each retailer directly.
+Many of the big-box electronics stores like Best Buy that used to fight each other for our business have closed their doors forever.
+Worse yet, websites like BFAds aren’t scanning sale ads, so we must get them directly from each retailer.

-Finding the best deal requires either a lot of luck, or really good timing.
+Finding the best TV deals require a lot of luck or good timing.

-I spent over ten years working in a big-box electronics store, and I spent countless Saturdays setting up the sale for the following week.
+I spent over ten years working in a big-box electronics store and countless Saturdays setting up the sale for the following week.
 Over the years, I’ve noticed a pattern when you can find the best deals.

-With that in mind…here are my insider tips to finding the best time to buy a new TV.
+With that in mind…here are my insider tips for finding the best time to buy a new TV.

 If you live in a football market, and your team makes the playoffs, that is absolutely the best time of the year to buy a new television!

-Especially if you’re looking for a new big-screen TV, it’s the best time to buy.
 Most manufacturers release new television models in early spring (see below).
-With the holidays long gone, most TV retailers take advantage of the Super Bowl season to clear their old stock.
+With the holidays over, most TV retailers take advantage of the Super Bowl season to clear their old stock.

-The first quarter of every year is usually the slowest times for retail stores.
-Families just got hit with their holiday credit card bills, and they’re not spending as much.
+The first quarter of every year is usually the slowest time for retail stores.
+Families just got hit with holiday credit card bills, and they’re not spending as much.

 Retailers look to the Super Bowl to try to capitalize on making big sales.